AminMahpour/PyMAP/docs/Introduction.rst

 ..  code-block:: python
     :linenos:

+    # Import Annotation submodule to parse and prepare probe information.
     import pymap.Annotation

     # Create Annotation object.
 This object well parse through all probes annotation information Illumina has provided for probes used in 450K platform.